Buena Vista Creek Restoration Planning Project

 For additional information, please contact the Project Manager, Bronti Cash at 760-435-5914 or firstname.lastname@example.org

-The goal of the Oceanside Clean Water Program (CWP) is to improve water quality in our local creeks, rivers, and the ocean, and comply with state and regional environmental regulations.
+The goal of the Oceanside Watershed Protection Program is to improve water quality in our local creeks, rivers, and the ocean, and comply with state and regional environmental regulations.
 This multi-faceted program is designed to achieve this goal by educating the community about pollution prevention practices.
 Targeted audiences for this program include industrial and commercial businesses, developers, municipal staff, residents, students, and teachers.

 As a coastal community, Oceanside relies on clean water for its residents, healthy beaches, public safety, and a desirable environment for wildlife.
 When it rains, many of the pollutants that lurk on sidewalks, streets, parking lots, and yards wash down the storm drains, and into the nearest body of water.
 Unfortunately, storm drains do not filter water or debris and are not connected to the sewer system.
 So, any pollutant that flows into the storm drain system eventually ends up in our rivers, creeks and ocean.

-To report an Illicit Discharge, Illegal Dumping, irrigation runoff, or any other stormwater related concern, contact Customer Care, our urban runoff hotline, at (760) 435-4500, or firstname.lastname@example.org.
+To report an Illicit Discharge, Illegal Dumping, irrigation runoff or any other stormwater related concern, call Customer Care, our urban runoff hotline, at (760) 435-4500 email@example.com.
 After hours, holidays and on weekends, these calls are answered through the Oceanside Police Department.

 Oceanside residents, businesses, and developers can work together to change a few habits that will benefit our health, our families, and our community.
 Remember, you are the solution to storm water pollution.

 The City of Oceanside is developing a wetland enhancement design for the Loma Alta Slough located between Coast Highway and Pacific Street.
 The purpose of the project is to expand coastal wetland habitat and improve public access through trails and educational signage.